002A/ixora.io/projects/index.rst

   I created another Processing_ library called ColorBlindness.
 This is a stripped-down fork of the Camera3D code that provides tools for simulating color blindness and performing daltonization.
 Included are some educational color blindness utilities to help users explore color disabilities.
 My library also comes with tools for picking colors that would be confusing to a color blind person.
 With a little bit of thought, one can use these to create something that I call "pseudoisochromatic art," or art that can only be properly experienced by a color blind person.

+:doc:`custom-computer-keyboard`

+  I designed and built a custom computer keyboard for a woman with cerebral palsy.
+Traditional keyboards are often difficult for disabled people to use.
+In this physical computing project, I built a keyboard using laser cut parts and an Arduino.

 :doc:`mouse-tracings`

   A data representation project using live or recorded mouse and keyboard activity.
 Characteristics such as mouse position and keystrokes are manifested as colored lines and shapes.
 The background of my computer is created in real-time in response to user input.
 When I turn on my computer the background is black, but it quickly evolves into a unique visualization depicting my interaction with the computer.